mpetroff/print-maps/readme.md

 ## Building

-On a POSIX system, run `install.sh`.
-This will install the dependencies in the correct locations (requires Mapbox GL JS build dependencies).
-Then add your Mapbox access token to `js/script.js` and open `index.html`.
+Add your Mapbox access token to `js/script.js`, run a local webserver such as `python3 -m http.server`, and open `index.html`.

 ## License